Moving to Poland?

 - document stating the purpose of your visit

-- document stating the reason for a long-term stay
+- document confirming the necessity of a long-term stay

 How to Apply for Your Residence Permit